nihal-tariq/refundflow/README.md

 - **Demo scope:** this is a self-contained demo with no authentication.
 The customer chat and the admin console are two views of one app, so the `/chat` API returns the full trace for the admin dashboard to render.
 In production these would be split: a slim customer response and an authenticated admin/observability stream.
 The customer-facing *message* itself is always sanitized.
 - **Voice (bonus):** implemented as a separate LiveKit worker (`backend/voice_agent.py`) that reuses the same tools and `DecisionService` as text.
 It's optional and credential-gated, so the core demo runs without it.
 Two demo-scope caveats: the voice channel trusts the room name as the caller's identity (production would verify ownership server-side before minting a token), and `backend/.env` carries provider keys in plaintext (rotate any key that's been committed).

-## Walkthrough video

-> 🎥 _Add your Loom link here._

-A full, scripted demo walkthrough — covering both the AI/architecture story and the business layer, with a suggested run order and talking points for the text chat, the admin console, and the voice channel — lives in [GUIDE.md](GUIDE.md).